The STIHL Jetsaw: “Kickbacks Would Be Fun…”

 Watch the video, but here are some of the other things Wayne says about it:

-And before moving onto other things in the collection, Wayne shared he’s never used the saw as he has an agreement with Matt not to mess around with it unless he (Matt) is there.
+Before moving onto other things in the collection, Wayne shared he’s never used the saw as he has an agreement not to mess around with it unless the builders are there.

 The Stihl Jet Saw video received considerable attention on social media after being shared by One Moment Air Racing.